edaplayground/eda-playground/docs/faq.rst

 **EDA Playground** is actively being improved.
 If you need help or have suggestions, support is available on `EDA Playground forum <https://groups.google.com/forum/#!forum/eda-playground>`_

-If you see a bug, however minor, please create post on the forum or file a new issue at https://github.com/getvictor/eda-playground/issues (requires GitHub account)
+If you see a bug, however minor, please post on the forum or file a new issue at https://github.com/getvictor/eda-playground/issues (requires GitHub account)

 For simulator support, please contact the appropriate simulator vendor.